 Typeface or Symbol Meaning Example AaBbCc123 The names of commands, files, and directories; on-screen computer output Edit your .login file.
-Use ls -a to list all files. system% You have mail.
-AaBbCc123 What you type, contrasted with on-screen computer output system% su password: AaBbCc123 PostScript programming language commands Use the currentpath operator.
-AaBbCc123 Command-line placeholder: replace with a real name or value To delete a file, type rm filename.
-AaBbCc123 Book titles, new words or terms, or words to be emphasized Read Chapter 6 in User's Guide .
+Use ls -a to list all files. machine_name% You have mail.
+AaBbCc123 What you type, contrasted with on-screen computer output machine_name% su Password: AaBbCc123 Command-line placeholder: replace with a real name or value To delete a file, type rm filename .
+AaBbCc123 Book titles, new words or terms, or words to be emphasized Read Chapter 6 in User's Guide.
 These are called class options.
 You must be root to do this.
-Code samples are included in boxes and may dis play the following: % UNIX C shell prompt system% \$ UNIX Bourne shell prompt system\$ Superuser prompt, either shell system#